 - I am a member of several groups, but am unable to finish using my tokens within the validity period for the group.
 Can I use these tokens under other groups after the validity has expired for the group in question?

 - The validity period for tokens is the period in which the use of computers is permitted (processing day at the end of the month of expiration of use, or the day for the end of services at the end of the fiscal year in question).
-Hence, even if your user number remains effective, tokens that have been allocated to a group for which validity has expired cannot be used in another group.
+Hence, even if your User ID remains effective, tokens that have been allocated to a group for which validity has expired cannot be used in another group.